lix-project/lix/tests/functional2/README.md

 When creating a test, simply writing the `in.nix` and `test.toml` is sufficient, all `.exp` files can be automatically generated with `--accept-tests`.

+Here too, it is possible to work with multiple input files, though it works slightly differently to without a test toml:
+- for non-matrix tests, set the `in` parameter to the name of the according in file, equivalent to tests without a toml.
+- for matrix tests, either not set the `in` parameter (this will test the runner on *all* present in files) or set it to a list of in file names.

 ### Additional Notes

-- Instead of providing a single `in.nix` file, multiple `in-$name.nix` files can be provided instead (where `$name` may be a descriptive name or simply a counting number).
-  - When using a `test.toml`, all in files will be tested with all runners in a Matrix
-  - When not using the toml, the runner for each in file will be determined by the `RUNNER_NAME-$name.out.exp` file name, e.g. `eval-fail-1.err.exp` for `in-1.nix` as input and `eval-fail` as runner
 - The file [`lib.nix`](./lang/lib.nix) is a general library file available to all test, and for that copied into each lang test's directory automatically.
   - There is no need to declare and copy it for each individual test that needs it, `import ./lib.nix` will always work out of the box.
 - In the `test.toml`, it is currently not supported to pass paths with subdirectories into the `extra-files` attribute.
-If that functionality is required, use a [pytest tests](#writing-othercustom-tests) instead.
+If that functionality is required, use a [pytest tests](#writing-python-tests) instead.
   - It is possible to call the according test runner function directly to avoid boilerplate
 - If additional functionalities are required, placing a `.py` file in the directory tells the framework to ignore it.
-One can then write [pytest tests](#writing-othercustom-tests) as usual
+One can then write [pytest tests](#writing-python-tests) as usual